 Do you want to make an online model release form?

 In this tutorial, we’ll show you how to make an online model release form in WordPress.
 We’ll also show you how to comply with GDPR guidelines when collecting personal information in your form.

 What Is a Model Release Form?

 Professional photographers use model release forms to get permission to publish photographs they’re going to take for commercial purposes.
 It’s good practice to get your models to fill out the form before the day of the shoot because it’s an important legal document that serves as evidence of the consent of the model.

-Having an online form can really help with this because you can share the link at any time.
+Having an online form can really help with this because you can share the link at any time and get your release agreement signed electronically by the model in question.

-In a model release form, you’ll normally want to include:
+In a typical photo release form, you’ll normally want to include:

 - Where the photos can be published – It may be a good idea to let your models pick the countries where the photos can be used.

 - Compensation – The model should usually receive something in return for signing the waiver.
 This could be payment, free prints, refreshments, or simply the experience of being on the shoot.